adelajahalima/MY-PORTFOLIO-SAIL/README.md

 # MY-PORTFOLIO-SAIL
 # Portfolio Website

 This repository contains the code for my personal portfolio website, showcasing the various projects I worked on during my 3 months web development bootcamp at SAIL, also highlighting my skills and experience in web development.
-Built with HTML, CSS, JavaScript, React and so on, hosted on Vercel.
+Built with HTML, Tailwind CSS, JavaScript, and React, hosted on Vercel.

 ## Table of Contents